Fresh Fruit for Rotting Vegetables

 Fresh Fruit for Rotting Vegetables is the debut studio album by the American punk rock band Dead Kennedys.
 It was first released on September 2, 1980, through Cherry Red Records in the United Kingdom, and I.R.S.
 Records in the United States.
 It was later issued by Jello Biafra's own Alternative Tentacles label in the United States.
-It is the only Dead Kennedys studio album to feature drummer Bruce Slesinger and (on one track) guitarist Carlos Cadona.
+It is the only Dead Kennedys studio album to feature drummer Bruce Slesinger and (on one track) guitarist Carlo Cadona.

 Recording and release

 The photo on the front cover, showing several police cars on fire, was taken during the White Night riots of May 21, 1979, that resulted from the light sentence given to former San Francisco City Supervisor Dan White for the murder of Mayor George Moscone and Supervisor Harvey Milk.
 When Biafra ran for mayor, one of his policies had been for a statue to be erected to Dan White, and for eggs, tomatoes and stones to be available nearby for pelting it.
 In addition, the band's version of "I Fought the Law" has rewritten lyrics making reference to the incident.